codsen/codsen/packages/object-all-values-equal-to/readme.md

 For example, I was working on [object-fill-missing-keys](https://github.com/codsen/object-fill-missing-keys).
 The library takes an object, a reference object, and fills in missing keys according to the reference.
 I was implementing a feature, a options switch, which let to skip filling for chosen keys if they currently contain only placeholders.

-Basically, you'll need this library when you will want to check, does the AST contain only certain value throughout the whole tree.
+You'll need this library when you want to check, does the AST contain only certain value throughout the whole tree.
 Also, it can be a simple object, in which case, we'd be checking, are all values of all keys equal to something.

 **[⬆ &nbsp;back to top](#)**